d-lynch95/escape-the-dungeon/README.md

 ### Features Left to Implement

-- I would like to format the server in the future to accept form submissions and allow the site owner to view users form submissions.
+- I would like to add a typewriter effect to the game when I have more time to develop it.

-- I would like to implement a feature that will calculate the tax due for local residents as opposed to working holiday makers.
-This would require the assistance of subject matter experts to advise on the correct taxation brackets.
-I will look at adding this feature in a future release.
+- I would like to add more path directions to expand on the story.

+- I would also like to add more options and more interactivity with the inventory items.
+The user currently has two keys remaining and I would like to add more options for these keys when time permits.

 ## Testing